 ABOUT US

 Based out of Santa Cruz, CA, Zambra sings glorious global music with a radiant harmonic blend.
 Whether singing Sephardic laments, Scots Gaelic waulking tunes, Italian wedding songs, Swedish lullabies, or southern Appalachian hymns, our sound is consistently beautiful and engaging, with most material arranged specifically for our voices by members Kathleen Loveless and Kathryn Veditz.
-Zambra typically performs a capella, but sometimes uses traditional accompaniment such as frame and hand drums, fiddle, guitar or dulcimer.
+Zambra typically performs a capella, but sometimes uses traditional accompaniment such as frame and hand drums, fiddle, guitar, harp, or dulcimer.

 Besides being a performing ensemble, Zambra is also a close group of long-time friends bound together by their love of singing.
 The group, founded by Therese Hall Johannesson in 1994, began as a larger bilingual women's choir.
 It has since evolved into a smaller group of singers sharing the tasks of musical and logistical leadership, with an expansive repertoire encompassing many languages and cultures.